I admit that I am still in that stage of grieving.

 John 15:13 English Standard Version (ESV)

-Indeed people who lay down their lives with the purpose of uplifting others is a gift for humanity and because of this Ninoy remained relevant and became a hero the way Rizal and Bonifacio did before him.
+Indeed, people who lay down their lives to uplift others are a gift for humanity.
+Because of this, Ninoy remained relevant and became a hero the way Rizal and Bonifacio did before him.

 Ecclesiastes 3 English Standard Version (ESV)

 3 For everything there is a season and a time for every matter under heaven:

 2 a time to be born, and a time to die;

 a time to plant, and a time to pluck up what is planted;

 3 a time to kill, and a time to heal;

 a time to break down, and a time to build up;

 4 a time to weep, and a time to laugh;